 Twisting the trunk area builds the core muscles without making seniors try to do sit-ups.
 This exercise is performed in a seated position, which is perfect for stroke survivors who are still unable to stand without assistance.
 While sitting, seniors should twist their bodies from one side to the other by rotating their trunks.
 They should notice a gentle stretching sensation as their muscles begin to respond.

 Recovering from a stroke, managing the symptoms of Alzheimer’s, and a variety of other health-related situations can make it difficult for a senior to continue living at home without someone there to help.
-Green Valley, AZ, live-in care professionals are trained to help seniors who need 24/7 assistance.
+Green Valley Live in Care professionals are trained to help seniors who need 24/7 assistance.
 With the help of a live-in caregiver, your elderly loved one can maintain a higher quality of life while aging in place.
 Embrace In-Home Care can be your trusted partner in caregiving for your loved one.
 Contact one of our experienced Care Managers today at (520) 625-2050 to learn more about our reliable in-home care services.